aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsection{The AI team}

-When preparing to integrate AI technology into an organization, we need to put together an AI team.
-In what follows we will discuss some considerations about what the qualities of the AI team may be, as well as possible hiring strategies.
+When preparing to integrate AI technology into an organization, one should first put together an AI team.
+In what follows I will discuss some considerations about what the qualities of the AI team may be, as well as possible hiring strategies.

 \paragraph*{Hiring considerations} Recently, the demand for technical AI talent has risen starkly \citep{garfinkel2020gartner, cassard2018exponential}.
 Tech giants such as Google and Amazon provide attractive work environments (and compensation) for AI experts.
 In addition to competing with the tech giants, numerous AI startups are also in the market for hiring from the scarce AI talent pool \citep{talentseer2020}.
 A survey by \citet{rackspace2021} uncovers that 34\% of failed AI research and development projects are due to a lack of expertise within the organization and 28\% due to a lack of investment in the right people.
-Before we delve into strategies of hiring and keeping AI talent, let us first explore what we would be looking for in an employee.
+Before delving into strategies of hiring and keeping AI talent, it is pertinent to first explore what to look for in an employee.